compuphase/demangle/readme.md

 The current state of the library has the following known deficiencies:

-* Pack expansion is not handled yet.
 * No support for expressions; literals are handled, but operations on the literals are not.
 * No support for decltype().
-* No lambda's either.

 ## Usage